| HomeVolunteers | 1st Service Company | Miscellaneous items |

 The new companies were titled Service Companies.

-To overcome the technicality that prohibited Volunteers from serving as a unit outside of the UK, the men were enlisted into the regular Army for a period of one year or the duration.
-Upon attestation the Volunteers were renumbered, in the case of the Aberdeenshire contingent receiving numbers in the 8000 range in accordance with the Army Order that stated: "The regimental numbers given to the members of the Volunteer companies will form a portion of the regimental series, but, in order to avoid the confusion which would result from the assignment of numbers to Volunteers and ordinary recruits indiscriminately ... the Volunteer numbering should run consecutively, with an interval of a clear thousand between the last number received by an ordinary recruit".
-(Army Order 29) Men with previous service in the Gordon Highlanders, such as Colour Sergeant Reynolds, used their original Regular Army number .
+Upon attestation the Volunteers were renumbered.
+In the case of the Aberdeenshire contingent an 8 was added to their existing number in accordance with the Army Order that stated: "The regimental numbers given to the members of the Volunteer companies will form a portion of the regimental series, but, in order to avoid the confusion which would result from the assignment of numbers to Volunteers and ordinary recruits indiscriminately ... the Volunteer numbering should run consecutively, with an interval of a clear thousand between the last number received by an ordinary recruit".
+(Army Order 29) The service records of the Volunteers show in some cases a three digit number preceeded by a "V" for Volunteer, and in later enlistments both the "V" number and the 8000 number - for example Sgt Rossof the5th VBGH, who enlisted in January 1900 has the number V.113 on his attestation record.
+Sgt Noble of the 3rd VBGH who enlisted later has both V239 and 8239.(WO97) For an example of an Attestation form click here.
+Medal Rolls show the 8000 number only.
+Men with previous service in the Gordon Highlanders, such as Colour Sergeant Reynolds, used their original Regular Army number .

 Every Volunteer had to be between the age of 20 and 35 years, be a first-class shot under Volunteer rules, efficient for the last two years, be of good character and meet the standards of physical fitness required in the Recruiting Regulations.
 Preference was given to unmarried men or childless widowers.